xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

   - Wiring
 ```
 5.3.1  Items marked with ** were previously stripped from the OOAofOOA shipped
   in the bp.welcome plug-in, but they will no longer be stripped.

+5.4  The license files in the plug-ins that are put into xtuml/editor needs to be
+  changed from the Mentor Graphics EULA to the Apache license.

+5.5 The Java Licensing Component (JLC) and SVX jars shall be removed from bp.core
+  before the project is posted to xtuml/editor.

 6. Design
 ---------
+6.1  Process
+6.1.1  Build the latest master files for xtuml/internal
+6.1.2  Create a branch of xtuml/editor
+6.1.3  Copy all the desired plug-ins from xtuml/internal to xtuml/editor
+6.1.4  Extract  the model data from bp.core/ooaofooa as specified in 5.3
+6.1.5  Update license files to Apache
+6.1.6  Extract Mentor IP as specified in 5.5
+6.1.7  Commit the files to xtuml/editor branch
+6.1.8  Promote the files to master
+6.1.9  Make announcement on xtuml.org that lots of code has been released

 7. Design Comments
 ------------------
+None.

 8. Unit Test
 ------------
+None.

 End
 ---